felix-lang/felix/doc/articles/unique.rst

   proc += (var lhs: &ucstr, var rhs: &ucstr) =>
     lhs <- append (*lhs,rhs)
   ;

+These wrappers allow you to use the infix `+` functional operator and `+=` procedural instruction.
+Note carefully the procedural implementations!
+By dereferncing the `lhs` pointer we have created a uniq value.
+We were only given a loan, so is this safe?

+In general, it isn't safe.
+But we can see here that, although we have abused the loan by modifying the value, we are then storing the modified value back into the original location.
+We have taken the box, opened it, changed the contents, and put them back.
+The original owner remains the owner, although the value they own has changed.

+Of course, that is not only what the owner expected, it is what the owner demanded!
+There's no point putting a broken phone in for repair, if the repair shop doesn't actually fix it!

 Enforcement: An example of usage
 --------------------------------